-71280.2.
-Notwithstanding any provisions of law to the contrary, in those counties where it is required by court order or rule that the clerk of the municipal or justice court place individual civil minute orders in the court's file of actions in chronological order, the clerk shall not be required to keep a minute book but shall be required to keep minutes.
-Nothing contained in this section shall eliminate the requirement for a judgment book where judgments and decrees are required to be entered.
+- SEC. \\\\.
+Section 71280.2 of the Government Code is amended to read: - 71280.2.
+Notwithstanding any provisions of law to the contrary, in those - counties where it is required by court order or rule that the clerk of the municipal - or justice court place individual civil minute orders in the court's file of actions in - of justice court place marviadar ervir innace orders in the court's me or actions in - chronological order, the clerk shall not be required to keep a minute book but shall - be required to keep minutes.
+Nothing contained in this section shall eliminate the - requirement for a judgment book where judgments and decrees are required to be - 38 entered. - Comment.

-Comment.
 Section 71280.2 is amended to reflect elimination of the justice court.
 Cal.
-Const. art.
-VI, \S 1, 5(b).
+Const. - 40 art.
+VI, §§ 1, 5(b).